NarodGaming/pandemic-framework/articles/intro/your-first-game.md

 # Your First Game

 Pandemic Framework makes it relatively easy to set up a simple game without knowing anything about MonoGame itself.
-Although the engine is heavily focused on it's UI system, it is possible to do 2D graphics rendering through an easy API.
+Although the engine is heavily focused on its UI system, it is possible to do 2D graphics rendering through an easy API.

 This article will show you how to set up a **Hello World** program using both the 2D renderer and the GUI system.
 In this article you'll learn the basic concepts of **Engine Modules**, **Scenes,** the **Skinning System**, and **Controls**.
 Let's get started.